rlefevre/qpsnr/README.md

 # What's New

- * Fixed compilation to work with the avcodec and avformat libraries that come with Ubuntu 12.04.
+ * Fixed compilation to work with the avcodec and avformat libraries that come with Ubuntu 13.04.
  * Removed the -g flag from the make file (faster processing).
- * Added a new -J flag that saves frames in JPEG format (requires libjpeg62-dev).
+ * Added a new -J flag that saves frames in JPEG format (requires libjpeg-dev).

 # Compilation

 Install the required packages:

-	sudo apt-get install g++ libavcodec-dev libavformat-dev libswscale-dev libjpeg62-dev
+	sudo apt-get install g++ libavcodec-dev libavformat-dev libswscale-dev libavutil-dev libjpeg-dev

 then compile the source: